tango-controls/tango-kernel-followup/2021/2021-01-28/Minutes.md

 Alba is already using pyTango 9.3.3 as well on some systems.
 ESRF is still validating pytango on Power9 architecture.

-Sergi mentioned that they are experiencing a memory leak issue when using pytango 9.3.3 and older when reading states of devices in a thread.
+**Action - Sergi**: mentioned that they are experiencing a memory leak issue when using pytango 9.3.3 and older when reading states of devices in a thread.
+ -  Reynald mentioned that similar issues were found due to a HW issue with an ethernet interface, detected by faulty ssh's

 ### Next teleconf meeting